What's on the Inside

 Text

-The main concept is to create a “Word Self-Portrait” using attributes gathered from friends, family, caretakers, mentors, and ourselves.
+During this activity, students will create a Word Self-Portrait using traits gathered from friends, family, caretakers, mentors, and themselves.
 These attributes represent the qualities that truly matter on the inside—those that define us beyond appearances.

 Questions to Dig Deeper

-• In what way do you imagine an artist’s process of creating a self-portrait is different from creating a portrait?
+• In what way do you imagine that an artist’s process of creating a self-portrait is different from creating a portrait?

 • Does a self-portrait have to be realistic?